Manta-Network/docs/docs/manta-atlantic/Collator Requirement.md

     ### Q: What are the different networks?[](https://docs.calamari.network/docs/calamari/Staking/Collation/CollatorFAQ#q-what-are-the-different-networks)

-    A: There are three networks, each will require dedicated hardware.
-The Dolphin Testnet is free and should be used to familiarize yourself with the setup.
+    A: There are two networks, each will require dedicated hardware.

-    Manta Network - production network on Polkadot (Not yet live) MantaNetwork - canary network on Polkadot Dolphin Testnet - development network
+    Manta Network - production network on Polkadot (live) MantaNetwork - canary network on Polkadot - development network

     ### Q: What are Nimbus keys?[](https://docs.calamari.network/docs/calamari/Staking/Collation/CollatorFAQ#q-what-are-nimbus-keys)